wpilibsuite/design-docs/CommandRewriteDesignDoc.md

 void cancelAll();
 ```

 Forceably ends the given commands, if they are currently scheduled.
 The commands will have `end(true)` called, rather than `end(false)` methods.
-Note that a command can be cancelled ever if it is not scheduled as `interruptible` - the `interruptible` tag *only* determines if the command can be interrupted by *another command* through its requirements.
+Note that a command can be cancelled even if it is not scheduled as `interruptible` - the `interruptible` tag *only* determines if the command can be interrupted by *another command* through its requirements.

 ##### Querying command state